TheNucleya02/Document-intelligence-system/README.md

-# 📚 PDF Q&A Assistant
+# 📚 Document intelligence system

 A powerful document question-answering system that allows users to upload PDF and DOCX files and ask questions about their content using advanced AI technology.
 Built with FastAPI backend and Streamlit frontend.